A conjecture on the relationship between critical residual entropy and finite temperature pseudo-transitions of one-dimensional models: Free energy

-This result could mean, the presence of a genuine phase transition at finite temperature, because \eqref{eq:free-dsc} becomes a non-analytic function when $w_{1}=w_{-1}$.
-Of course, this cannot happen, unless the lowest energy in sector $n=0$ satisfies.
+This result could mean the presence of a genuine phase transition at finite temperature, because \eqref{eq:free-dsc} becomes a non-analytic function when $w_{1}=w_{-1}$.
+Obviously, this cannot happen in this limit, because $w_{0}$ is small enough but not null.